NiharP31/Open_CV_basics/README.md

 # **Open_CV_basics**
-This is based on Open_CV bootcamp from OpenCV University.
+This Repository is based on Open_CV bootcamp from the OpenCV University.

 ## **1. Getting Started with Images**: